abdullah-4Mohammed/ApiGW-Lamb/README.md

-# SQS invok Lambda
+# API GW pointing to Lambda
-deploying SQS and lambda , SQS which will invoke the lambda. terraform for the iac deployment and azure devobs for the pipelining.
+deploying API GW and lambda. in this example, the Lambda function serves as the backend logic for your API. terraform for the iac deployment and azure devobs for the pipelining.